 We’d like to say money's no object but let’s face it: it totally is.
 If money was no object we’d just buy all three of the consoles.

-In the middle sits the Nintendo Switch at £280 ($300/ AU $470) for the console on its own.
+In the middle sits the Nintendo Switch at £280 ($300 / AU$470) for the standlone console.
 At the moment the Nintendo Switch doesn’t have any particularly attractive bundles but we’re putting that down to how early it is in the console’s life cycle.

-However, it’s worth noting that though the Switch is £280 ($300/ AU $470) and its games cost the industry standard, it does have several costly sold-separately accessories to buy.
+However, it’s worth noting that the Switch also has several costly sold-separately accessories to buy.

 Arguably everything you need to play the Switch comes with it but quite quickly you’re likely to find yourself picking up a case and screen protector as well as a micro SD card to expand the console’s fairly small 32GB internal storage.